Bo Bo Aung: Attempted assassination

-When Aung became a powerful weizza, his old classmate, King Bodawpaya attempted to have him assassinated because he refused to acknowledge him as the future Buddha.
+When Aung became a powerful weizza or wizard, his old classmate, King Bodawpaya attempted to have him assassinated because he refused to acknowledge him as the future Buddha, Metteya.
 First, he sent a team of soldiers to find Aung.
 The soldiers begged him to return with them, saying that they would be killed if they failed the king.
 Aung ordered the soldiers to send a report to the king that they had captured him and put him in chains at the bottom of their boat.
 He promised them that he would appear in the boat when it arrived at the capital.

 The soldiers did as he said.
 When their boat reached the capital two weeks later, they found Aung lying at the bottom of the boat, tied in chains.
 Bodawpaya gathered his people to witness the execution.
 He ordered the executioners to throw Aung into a deep ditch and buried him alive.
 Later that evening, when Bodawpaya was meeting with his ministers, Aung appeared.
 He told the king that he was a false friends and reminded him that they had sworn eternal friendship to each other.
 He told him that he did not want to take over his kingdom.
 He wrote a circle in chalk on the palace floor and presented a challenge to the king.
 He told the king to erase the chalk drawing from the floor.
 The King, full of shame and anger, rubbed out the circle but then two more appeared.
 He continued to try to erase the chalk circles until the whole palace floor was covered with hundreds of them.
 Aung again chided the king, who begged him to protect his family.
 Aung vowed to do that and then vanished.

 Legacy

-Many Burmese Buddhists believe that Aung never died, but remains on earth to wait for the coming of the next Buddha and protect the Dharma.
+Many Burmese Buddhists believe that Aung never died, but remains on Earth to wait for the appearance of the future Buddha, Metteya, and protect the Dharma.
 They believe that he is available to help pious laypeople in their daily struggles.
 He is often accompanied by a statue of Bo Min Gaung, another prominent weizza, on Buddhist altars in Myanmar.

 The Freedom Movement

-In the first half of the twentieth century, many Burmese associated Aung with the Freedom Movement against British colonization.
+In the first half of the 20th century, many Burmese Buddhists associated Aung with the Freedom Movement, an anti-colonial Burmese social movement against the British rule in Burma.
 The movement sought to draw on his mystical weizzas powers.
-Bogyoke Aung San (the father of Aung San Suu Kyi) was considered to have been the reincarnation of Aung.
+Bogyoke Aung San (the father of Aung San Suu Kyi) was considered to have been the reincarnation of Aung himself.